 The Casa de Esperanza Employee Retirement Plan (the Plan) is a defined contribution retirement plan, which covers substantially all the employees of Casa.
-Effective January 1, 2020, the Plan was amended to include a discretionary partial match by Casa of employee 401(k) deferrals, in addition to the discretionary profit sharing contributions by Casa, elective employee 401(k) salary deferrals, and employee rollover contributions previously authorized under the Plan.
+The Plan authorizes an employee elective 401(k) salary deferral and employee rollover contributions.
 Employees are eligible to participate in the 401(k) salary deferrals and rollover contributions immediately upon employment.
+The Plan includes a discretionary partial match by Casa of employee 401(k) deferrals, in addition to the discretionary profit sharing contributions by Casa.
 The profit sharing and 401(k) match benefits are subject to eligibility and vesting requirements.
-After the January 2020 plan amendment, the allocation of the employer contribution for the profit sharing was changed to a computation based upon years of service and compensation, instead of the prior allocation based upon age, compensation and interest assumptions.
-For December 31, 2020 and 2019, the discretionary Casa contributions were approved by the Governing Board, and for 2020 the approved contribution amount was increased to allow for the added 401(k) match.
-For the years ended December 31, 2020 and 2019, Casa contributed \$152,261 and \$127,443, respectively.
-The investment of all plan contributions are participant directed.
+The allocation of the employer contribution for the profit sharing is based upon years of service and compensation.

+For the years ended December 31, 2021 and 2020, Casa contributed \$152,755 and \$152,261, respectively.
+These discretionary Casa contributions were approved by the Governing Board.
+The investments in each participant's plan account are participant directed.